Donald Blom: Blom's arrest

 Blom was investigated soon after Poirier's disappearance since he was the registered owner of a pickup truck with a license plate number matching the partial number provided by a witness.

 Blom was working at the Minnesota Veteran's Home under the name "Donald Hutchinson" prior to Poirier's death.
-On June 18, his former co-worker, Darrel Brown, called the police tip line and said Donald Hutchison looked similar to the man in the composite sketch provided by police.
+On June 18, his former co-worker, Darrel Brown, called the police tip line and said Donald Hutchinson looked similar to the man in the composite sketch provided by police.
 Brown said Hutchinson was absent on the day after Poirier's abduction, had recently cut his hair, had stopped driving his black pick-up truck and without notice quit his job as a janitor.

 Blom owned a 20-acre property in Moose Lake, 12 miles from the convenience store from which Poirier was abducted.
 Investigators learned of Blom's prior convictions for abducting seven young girls.
 They also learned from Blom's neighbors that Blom spent a lot of time at the property before Poirier's abduction, but had not been there since.

 Blom was spending time with his family at a campground 140 miles from his home in Richfield, Minnesota, when initially questioned by agents from Minnesota's Bureau of Criminal Apprehension on June 22.
 He was arrested later that day while driving home.
 Blom was friendly and cooperative, but refused to give a statement and requested an attorney.
 He was initially held in a county facility, but was placed in solitary confinement after his plans to escape from the facility were discovered.

 Investigators obtained search warrants and searched Blom's Richfield residence and Moose Lake property.
 The search in Moose Lake was supported by over 100 National Guardsmen and several hundred local volunteers who were initially unable to find any trace of Poirier.
 They did find some firearms, which Blom was not allowed to carry given his prior convictions.